git-steb/structural-deformable-models/README.md

 * System installation of OpenGL - to see the algorithm in action
 * (optional) Camgraph  - for EPS vector graphics export (deactivated)

-Have a look at ``./travis.yml`` to see how dependencies are installed automatically on Travis-CI Ubuntu 14.04 (precise).
+Have a look at [``.travis.yml``](.travis.yml) to see how dependencies are installed automatically on the [Travis-CI build-bot](https://travis-ci.org/git-steb/structural-deformable-models) running [Ubuntu](https://www.ubuntu.com/download) 14.04 (precise).

+Compilation under Windows 10 [using its new Bash](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) should also be possible (TODO update instructions here).

 INSTALLATION - Data
 -------------------